 Whether it happened when you were running a 5K or out walking the dog, spraining your ankle can cause significant pain and mobility issues.
-At Orthopedic Foot & Ankle Institute in Henderson, Nevada, orthopedic surgeon Dr. Roman Sibel diagnoses, treats, and helps prevent sprains.
-Dr. Sibel provides everything you need to get back on your feet.
+At Orthopedic Foot & Ankle Institute in Henderson, Nevada, orthopedic surgeon Dr. Roman Sibel and podiatrists Dr. Priya Samant and Dr. Blake Savage diagnoses, treat, and help prevent sprains.
+Dr. Sibel, Dr. Savage and Dr. Samant provide everything you need to get back on your feet.
 Call today to schedule your initial consultation or go online to book your appointment.

 When you sprain a joint, you injure the ligament, a band of connective tissue that connects bones to other bones.
 In your joints, ligaments stabilize the joint and add support.
 When they’re sprained, the ligament stretches or even tears in severe cases.